ralna/GALAHAD/doc/Julia/rst-dir/struct_lsqp_control_type.rst

 specifies the type of indicator function used.
 Possible values are

-* 1 primal indicator: constraint active if and only if the distance to nearest bound :math:`\leq`.indicator_p_tol
+* 1 primal indicator: constraint active if and only if the distance to nearest bound $\leq$.indicator_p_tol

-* 2 primal-dual indicator: constraint active if and only if the distance to nearest bound :math:`\leq`.indicator_tol_pd \* size of corresponding multiplier
+* 2 primal-dual indicator: constraint active if and only if the distance to nearest bound $\leq$.indicator_tol_pd \* size of corresponding multiplier

-* 3 primal-dual indicator: constraint active if and only if the distance to the nearest bound :math:`\leq`.indicator_tol_tapia \* distance to same bound at previous iteration
+* 3 primal-dual indicator: constraint active if and only if the distance to the nearest bound $\leq$.indicator_tol_tapia \* distance to same bound at previous iteration

 .. index:: pair: variable; extrapolate
 .. _doxid-structlsqp__control__type_1acc457bf98691a4c5b44abe6912aaa512: